 Dawn Steward – Treasurer & Co-Founder

-Dawn Steward is co-founder of Our Community Cares, Inc. and has served as Vice-President since 2013.
-Dawn resides in Ghent with her husband and has lived in Columbia County for the last 38 years, having moved from the Bronx in 1978.
-They are the parents of 5 children and grandparents to two.
+Dawn Steward is co-founder of Our Community Cares, Inc. Dawn resides in Ghent with her husband and has lived in Columbia County for the last 38 years, having moved from the Bronx in 1978.
+They are the parents of five children and grandparents of seven.

 Dawn was a Technology Teaching Assistant in the Chatham School District for 10 years.
 She then began work in the Human Services field, having worked in eligibility at the Columbia County Dept. of Social Services, and as a Patient Eligibility Specialist for Columbia Memorial Health.
 Dawn currently is the Office Manager for the Chatham Film Club/Crandell Theatre.